12 Ways Smoking Cigarettes Ruins Your Looks

 Smoking gives you dark under eye circles

 Research shows that smokers do not sleep as soundly as non-smokers, and when you don’t get enough sleep, you damage your appearance in a number of ways.
 One of the most immediate and evident side effects of less sleep is dark under-eye circles.
-Until you can kick the habit and start catching more zzz’s, try these makeup tips to help you look more rested.
+This is the surprising surgery that could help you quit smoking.

 You’re upping your risk of psoriasis